-Whether you travel alone, with friends or family, you ask yourself almost every time, is this place safe?
-I guess this question makes even more sense when you’re actually traveling to another continent.
-Let’s see what dangers people fear when planing their trip to Japan.
+Whether you travel alone, with friends or family, you ask yourself almost every time, “Is this place safe?”.
+This question makes even more sense when you’re traveling to another continent and a country like Japan.
+Let’s see what dangers people fear when planning their trip to Japan.

 So, is Japan a safe country for tourists?
-Yes, Japan is a very safe country.
-According to the Global Peace Index in 2018, Japan occupies the 9th place.
+Japan is a safe country for tourists, and it’s usually in the top 10 countries, according to the Global Peace Index.
 The U.S. Department of State defines Japan as a level 1 country where you must exercise only normal precautions.
-In general, the crime rate has been declining the past few years.
+In general, the crime rate has been declining in the past few years.

-You probably still remember the magnitude 9 earthquake that stroke Japan in 2011, but note that this kind of disasters doesn’t happen every day and Japanese are used to them anyway.
-That’s why you shouldn’t give up on you travel, if there’s no actual alert of a huge natural disaster going on at the time.
+You probably still remember the magnitude 9 earthquake that struck Japan in 2011, but note that this kind of disaster doesn’t happen every day and the Japanese are used to it anyway.
+That’s why you shouldn’t give up on your travel if there’s no actual alert of a huge natural disaster going on at the time.

 In case of an earthquake alert during your travel, you should :

-- take a look at the Japan Meteorological Agency website which is the best place to keep you informed about the latest alerts and warnings
+- Take a look at the Japan Meteorological Agency website, which is the best place to be informed about the latest alerts and warnings

 For your safety, in case of a tsunami alert, please apply the same precautions as for earthquakes and also move 100 feet (ca. 30 m) above sea level and 1 mile (1.61 km) inland.

 And just like for the earthquakes, you can also use the Japan Meteorological Agency website for tsunami information.